jetstack/tarmak/docs/user-guide.rst

 Cluster
 ~~~~~~~

-You can add additional IAM polcies that will be added to all the instance pools of
+You can add additional IAM policies that will be added to all the instance pools of
 the whole cluster.

 .. code-block:: yaml